 Yes? — Two types of Old Testament laws are not binding today, but this one is a moral law that is still binding on everyone today, just like it was binding on everyone when given originally.

 No? — New Testament scripture says none of the Old Testament law is binding today.
-Jesus fulfilled our obligation regarding those laws and instituted a different approach.
+Jesus fulfilled our obligation regarding those laws and instituted a different approach, one based on grace.
 Also, as discussed, this command was always only to the Israelites, not us.

 Today’s post introduces such differing views by describing some of what many who oppose and affirm same-sex marriage say about a relevant scripture passage, alternating the point of view.